Chapter Seventeen: Unravelled

 I let go of his wrist.
 He stumbled off at an angle, bumping into a tree and crouching down towards the ground.
 He still had the potion on his face, and he seemed pretty stressed out about it.
 It was kind of like that time in the first layer when I had dumped a bucket of water on him and then we couldn’t manifest it off.
 But this time, there were lots of other things I could do.
 I brushed my hand over his face, letting my soulfire boil away what was left of the potion.
 His body relaxed a little, sinking down onto the ground.
 When I took my hand away, he looked as good as new.

 Well, except for one thing.
 I almost hadn’t noticed it earlier between all the bruises and stuff, but Yali had put the Watchful Eye on him, too.
-It wasn’t even laid out neatly like mine, it was sort of scrawled diagonally up his cheek from the corner of his mouth.
+It wasn’t even laid out neatly like mine, it was sort of scrawled diagonally across his cheek.

 “Morrow,” I said gently, looking down at him.
 “Can you hear me?
 Do you know where we are, do you understand why –”